Compact Cassette tape types and formulations: Ferricobalt Type II

-Metal particle Type II tapes
+Metal particle Type II

-Coercivity of iron-cobalt MP mix, precipitated from aqueous solutions, depends on cobalt content.
-A change in cobalt content from 0 to 30% causes a gradual rise in coercivity from around 400 Oe (Type I level) to 1300 Oe (Type IV level); alloyed iron-cobalt particles can reach coercivity of 2200 Oe.
-This makes possible manufacturing of MP tapes conforming to Type II and even Type I biasing requirements.
+The coercivity of iron-cobalt metal particle mix, precipitated from aqueous solutions, depends on the cobalt content.
+A change in cobalt content from 0% to 30% causes a gradual rise in coercivity from around 400 Oe (Type I level) to 1300 Oe (Type IV level); alloyed iron-cobalt particles can reach a coercivity of 2200 Oe.
+This makes possible manufacturing of metal particle tapes conforming to Type II and even Type I biasing requirements.